-Matt is an experienced litigator and represents companies in all phases of litigation.
-Matt has successfully represented individuals, small businesses, and multinational companies, as both plaintiffs and defendants, in both product liability and the gamut of business disputes.
-He has experience litigating a wide range of matters, including complex product liability cases involving wrongful death and significant personal injury, and complex commercial disputes including contract breaches, deceptive and unfair trade practices, non-disclosure breaches and trade secret actions.
-Matt litigates in both state and federal court in Florida and nationally.
+Matt is an experienced trial attorney who has tried many jury cases.
+He has successfully represented individuals, small businesses and multinational companies, as plaintiffs and defendants, in product liability and the gamut of business disputes.
+He has experience litigating a wide range of matters, including complex product liability cases involving wrongful death and significant personal injury and complex commercial disputes including contract breaches, deceptive and unfair trade practices, non-disclosure breaches, non-competes and trade secret actions.
+Matt handles cases in both state and federal court in Florida and nationally.
 He drafts complaints and motions, coordinates discovery, prepares company witnesses for testimony, conducts and defends depositions and prepares and defends his clients for trial.

-Matt advocates for clients in a range of industries including pharmaceutical, medical devices, ride-sharing, tobacco, commercial real estate, insurance, oil and gas, engineering and construction, alarm services and automotive.
+Before joining Shook, Matt served six years on active duty in the U.S. Army Judge Advocate General’s Corps, focusing on both trial and appellate litigation, internal investigations and client counseling.
 Matt represented the United States as lead counsel in 12 criminal trials, and has substantial experience in trial strategy, jury selection, opening statements and closing arguments, evidentiary disputes and expert witness examination.
 His pretrial experience includes conducting investigations, discovery, motion practice, settlement negotiations and witness preparation.
+Matt worked hand-in-hand with law enforcement on countless occasions on developing case facts and providing strategic counseling for case resolution.

 As an appellate counsel, Matt represented more than 100 clients appealing their criminal convictions.
 He researched and drafted briefs and presented oral arguments on constitutional, evidentiary and procedural grounds.
 Matt argued five appeals before the U.S. Court of Appeals for the Armed Forces and the Army Court of Criminal Appeals, including successfully arguing the high-profile interlocutory appeal in United States v.
 Sgt.
 Bowe Bergdahl.